kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Model Evaluation

-Models must face reality.
+Models must face reality
-Evaluation tests generalization.
+Evaluation tests generalization
 Without evaluation, confidence misleads

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.